spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Configuration.md

 **default:** `0`

-By default the first spreadsheet is read.
+By default, the first spreadsheet is read.
-With this option you can specify which spreadsheet should be read with a number (0 based) or a name.
+With this option, you can specify which spreadsheet should be read with a number (0-based) or a name.
 If the name or number is not found, the first spreadsheet is read.
 Or you can set the option to `XXSelectorXX` to show a selector dialog to choose a sheet.
 If the option `readAllSheets` is set to `true`, this option is ignored.